CloudKlass/Azure-Admin/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. If necessary close the splash screen.

 1. Select a scope, your **resource group**.
 Select **Apply**.

+1. On the right hand side of the query editor.
+Change from `Simple mode` to `KQL mode`

 1. In the **Queries** tab, select **Virtual machines** (left pane).